-Soft tissue sarcoma is cancer that forms in the soft tissue of the body.
+Soft tissue sarcoma (STS) is cancer that forms in the soft tissue of the body.
 Soft tissue connects, supports, or surrounds other body parts.
-In adults, soft tissue sarcoma is rare.
+In adults, STS is rare.

-There are many different types of soft tissue cancer.
+There are many different types of soft tissue cancers.
 The type of sarcoma depends on the tissue it forms in:

 - Blood vessels

 The cancer can form almost anywhere, but is most common in the:

 It is not known what causes most sarcomas.
 But there are certain risk factors: